ASE-FS24/fullapp/README.md

 docker compose up --build
 ```

+You will now be able to use the app at [localhost:3000](http://localhost:3000).

 ### Reset (if needed)

 If you like to update the projects and you feel too lazy to pull them, you can use the `reset` script and then go back to STEP2. **Do not execute this script while in another directory.**